-- b) in professional activities or as university professors in law, economics, finance or technical-scientific subjects closely related to the Company's business; or - c) management roles at public bodies or public administrations in sectors closely related to IGD's business.
+(b) management roles at public bodies or public administrations in sectors closely related to IGD's business.

 All the members of the Board of Statutory Auditors also qualify as independent as defined in Art.
 148, par.
 3 of Legislative Decree n.
 48/1998, as well as the Code (with regard, specifically, to the definition of "independent director" contained in the Code and in n.
 7 and n.
 9), also based on the criteria adopted by the Company's Board of Directors to assess the significance of the circumstances referred in points c) and d) of the Code's Recommendation n.
 7.